COVID-19 Vaccine

 About the COVID-19 Vaccine

-Camarena Health is currently administering the Moderna COVID-19 vaccine.
-This vaccine has been proven to be highly effective at preventing COVID-19 infection and the complications that could develop as a result of the COVID-19 virus.
-The vaccine is not a live virus.
+Camarena Health is currently administering the Moderna and Pfizer COVID-19 vaccines and booster.
+These vaccines have been proven to be highly effective at preventing COVID-19 infection and the complications that could develop as a result of the COVID-19 virus.
+The vaccines are not a live virus.
 It is an inactivated form of the virus.
 The vaccine triggers the immune defense system to learn what COVID-19 genetically looks like so that if the body were to be exposed to the actual COVID-19 virus it would know what to do and how to fight it.
-Data from those who received the vaccine showed that it had an efficacy rate of 94.1% making it highly effective at protecting the human body.
-It was studied in people 18 years of age and older, and it requires two doses given 28 days apart.
+It requires two doses 21 days (Pfizer) or 28 days (Moderna) apart and a booster.

 Getting a COVID-19 vaccine could help prevent someone from those long-term complications and even save their life.
 Getting the vaccine could also help someone become less seriously ill if they were to actually get COVID-19.
 Getting vaccinated could also protect those nearby, including children and high-risk individuals, of serious illness from COVID-19.
-Children are unable to be vaccinated at this time, but by adults getting vaccinated, they can help avoid passing the infection on to children and others more vulnerable.
+Children under 5 years old are unable to be vaccinated at this time, but by adults and children over 5 getting vaccinated, they can help avoid passing the infection to younger children and other vulnerable individuals.

 COVID-19 Vaccine Frequently Asked Questions

-We don’t really know yet how long someone is protected against COVID-19 after they’ve had it, this is why it’s recommended to still get the COVID-19 vaccine, but you should wait at least 90 days from your COVID-19 diagnosis.
+We don’t really know yet how long someone is protected against COVID-19 after they’ve had it, this is why it’s recommended to still get the COVID-19 vaccine.

 There can be short-term, mild or moderate side effects that get better on their own without complications, usually within 1-2 days.
 This means the vaccine is working to get your immunity against COVID-19 going!